aspose-slides/Aspose.Slides-API-References/content/cpp/english/aspose.slides/shapecollection/insertaudioframeembedded/_index.md

 ---
 title: InsertAudioFrameEmbedded()
 second_title: Aspose.Slides for C++ API Reference
-description: Insert an AudioFrame with embedded audio file.
-Embedded audio file sound can be a WAV only.
+description: "Creates a new audio frame with an embedded WAV file and inserts it into the shape collection at the specified index.
+The embedded audio is added to the Presentation::get_Audios collection."
 type: docs
 weight: 300
 url: /aspose.slides/shapecollection/insertaudioframeembedded/